 - The Gombe National Park in Tanzania is known as the site of Dr Jane Goodall's studies of chimpanzee behaviour

-- The great Kalambo Falls in Tanzania are the second largest waterfalls in Africa
+- The great Kalambo Falls in Tanzania is the second largest waterfalls in Africa

 - Game lodges, safari, tented camps, hotels and beach resorts ranging from standard to most luxurious await travellers